 Infant constipation occurs if your baby is not getting enough supply of fluids, and can result if you have just introduced new foods or fed him different types of formula.

 Another reason for baby’s cries while pooping could be gas pain.
 The pain increases when babies poop.
-Gassiness in your baby could be a result of gulping excess of air while crying, inability to digest some nutrients received from breast milk, or hyper lactation syndrome (when mother has oversupply of milk).
-Formula feeding, constipation and gastro-intestinal infection may cause gas in baby.
+Gassiness in your baby could be a result of gulping excess of air while crying, inability to digest some nutrients received from breast milk, or hyperlactation syndrome (when a mother has an oversupply of milk).
+Formula feeding, constipation and gastrointestinal infection may cause gas in the baby.

 Gassiness in your baby can be relieved by burping your baby after every feeding, massaging baby’s tummy to release the extra trapped air, and giving anise water.
 Few drops of sugary water is another remedy to relieve gas in babies.

 Don't worry if your baby screams, groans and makes various facial expressions during a bowel movement.
 This does not necessarily imply a medical problem.
 But if your baby is inconsolable from the last few days while pooping, better see a doctor.
-However, you should try a change of baby formula or massaging you baby’s belly before and after bowel movements for relieving gas troubles.
+However, you should try a change of baby formula or massage your baby’s belly before and after bowel movements for relieving gas troubles.

 Image source: Getty

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.